 The insured may receive the disability pension and one or more survivor pensions at the same time.
 If the insured is entitled to the disability pension and the work injury permanent disability pension, only the highest pension is paid.
 If prematurely aged and younger than age 60, the insured may not receive both an old-age pension and a disability pension.

 Benefit adjustment: Benefits are adjusted according to changes in the cost of living if the award is permanent or the insured is aged 60 or older, depending on the financial resources of the system.
-(The last adjustment was in 2003.)

 Survivor Benefits